ugoviti/izsynth/README.md

 **NB.** if the `$HOME/.config/izsynth` directory doesn't exist, izsynth will create it on the first run

-**REMEMBER: the command line options win always against the config file**
+**REMEMBER: the command line options have priority against the config file**

 Now let's try the various izsynth options available. izsynth allow for example to put a background music in every synthesized file, or you can mix various languages and engines in one (MEGAMIX feature)... use the command `izsynth -E` to discover.